reldrid3/stocks-analysis/README.md

 ### Current Code

 The current code keeps track of each ticker and outputs the data by cycling through the entire sheet each time.
-This is inefficient - if there were many more than 12 tickers, this would be a significant slowdown - each ticker would need to cycle through the rows of the sheet each time, leading to an O(n<sup>2</sup>) code efficiency.
+This is inefficient - if there were many more than 12 tickers, this would be a significant slowdown - each ticker would need to cycle through the rows of the sheet each time, leading to an O(mn) code efficiency.

 ### Proposed Changes